gregberge/svgr/README.md

 ### SVGR

 SVGR uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
-This means you can configure prettier via:
+This means you can configure SVGR via:

 - A `.svgrrc` file, written in YAML or JSON, with optional extensions: .yaml/.yml/.json/.js.
 - A `svgr.config.js` file that exports an object.